Ghosts (2019 TV series): Production

 Baynton said the Tim Burton film Beetlejuice provided the writers a "useful tonal reference" as did The Rocky Horror Show.
-Jim Howick, addressing its similarity to the 1970s series Rentaghost noted most of the writers were either slightly too young or too old to have watched it, but the series did make knowing use of many of the clichés of horror programmes, such as headless Tudor noblemen.
+Jim Howick, addressing its similarity to the 1970s series Rentaghost, noted that most of the writers were either slightly too young or too old to have watched it, but the series did make knowing use of many of the clichés of horror programmes, such as headless Tudor noblemen.

-The programme is filmed at West Horsley Place in Surrey, England, a large country house unexpectedly inherited by the writer and former University Challenge presenter Bamber Gascoigne in 2014 from his great aunt, the Duchess of Roxburghe, under circumstances not dissimilar to those depicted in the series.
+The programme is filmed at West Horsley Place in Surrey, England, a large country house unexpectedly inherited by the writer and former University Challenge presenter Bamber Gascoigne in 2014 from his great-aunt, the Duchess of Roxburghe, under circumstances not dissimilar to those depicted in the series.
 Some scenes were also filmed on London Road and Clandon Road in nearby Guildford with outside images of the famous Bettys Tea Rooms in Harrogate, North Yorkshire rebranded as "Sandrine's" in the penultimate scene of the final episode of series three.

 Filming of the second series started on 13 January 2020.
 It started airing, on BBC One, on 12 September that year.
-The series was moved to a pre-watershed slot of 8.30pm.
+The series was moved to a pre-watershed slot of 8.30 pm.
 Production on the third series began in early 2021 and finished on 7 April 2021.
 It premiered on 9 August 2021.
 Filming of the fourth series wrapped on 16 March 2022.